Skip to content

 #usethejam and #usethedamnjam

-With Marisa’s permission, I have compiled the plethora of suggestions from the Food in Jars Facebook group, as well as from my own collected recipes and other research, on how we can all use our jam.
+With Marisa’s permission, I have compiled a plethora of suggestions from the Food in Jars Facebook group, as well as from my own collected recipes and other research, on how we can all use our jam.
 My hope for this page is for it to be a quick resource for all of us, in our quest to use that beautiful jam.

 Giving Credit